MARKETING • CREATIVE • DIGITAL

 - Is your business growing?

-- Do members of your team seem more emotional and/or sensitive than usual?
+- Do your team members seem more emotional and/or sensitive than usual?

 - Is the quality of work on your team decreasing?